-- Rest the motorcycle on its side stand on a horizontal surface. - Place a suitable container under the engine. - Remove oil filler plug with the O-ring from the clutch cover.
+- Rest the motorcycle on its side stand on a horizontal surface. - Place an appropriate container under the engine. - Remove oil filler plug 1 with the O-ring from the clutch cover.

-Remove oil drain plugs 2 with the magnets, O-rings, and oil screens.
+Remove oil drain plugs with the magnets, O-rings, and oil screens.

 - Remove screws 3.
-Remove oil filter cover 4 with the 0ring. - Pull oil filter 5 out of the oil filter housing.
+Take off oil filter cover 4 with the 0-ring. - Pull oil filter 5 out of the oil filter housing.